US Adding Air Power to Naval Operations in Disputed South China Sea

 Range of aircraft

-Among the more visible U.S. aircraft are B-52 bombers, which were sighted in 2018 and in July last year when they joined an aircraft carrier exercise.
+Among the more visible U.S. aircraft are B-52 bombers, which were sighted in 2018 and in July last year when they flew from Guam to join an aircraft carrier exercise.
 Last month planes took off from U.S. aircraft carrier strike groups that were moving through the sea.

 Washington regularly sends reconnaissance aircraft to the South China Sea, Chinese sources say.
 From March to November last year, the U.S. sent three civilian contractor surveillance aircraft to “monitor” the South China Sea among other waterways, the Chinese government-backed research website South China Sea Strategic Situation Probing Initiative says.
 The civilian planes are backing up eight types of military reconnaissance aircraft, the database says.
 The U.S. military sent “strategic bombers” to the South China Sea last year, it adds.